 Malta sold passports to sanctioned Russians, says FT

-A number of Russian citizens who have been placed on the EU and US sanctions lists over Moscows fullscale invasion of Ukraine have obtained Maltese passports under the golden visa scheme.
+A number of Russian citizens who have been placed on the EU and US sanctions lists over Moscow's full-scale invasion of Ukraine have obtained Maltese passports under the golden visa scheme.

-Possession of a Maltese passport allows Avdolyan and others to partially bypass the EUs entry ban.
+Possession of a Maltese passport allows Avdolyan and others to partially bypass the EU’s entry ban.

 Others who reportedly obtained Maltese citizenship include three individuals later sanctioned by the United States and three sanctioned by Ukraine.
-One of them is Evgeniya Vladimirovna Bernova, accused by the US of deceptively acquiring dualuse equipment that could be used for military purposes.

-Bernova claimed that she acquired Maltese citizenship pursuant to a thorough and multitiered due diligence process and that she has genuine links to Malta, including a business that she said is an actual investment in Malta, and nothing illicit or hidden.
+Bernova claimed that she "acquired Maltese citizenship pursuant to a thorough and multi-tiered due diligence process" and that she has "genuine links to Malta", including a business that she said is an "actual investment in Malta, and nothing illicit or hidden".

-Bernova said that her inclusion on the sanctions list was misapprehension by US authorities.
+Bernova said that her inclusion on the sanctions list was "misapprehension by US authorities".

 The passport holders are part of a broader group of 16 people who successfully paid for Maltese citizenship despite later being sanctioned or convicted of crimes.